-Below, we've pulled together a list of N95s, KN95s, KF94s, surgical-style masks and cloth masks (which, again, we only recommend when doubling up).
+Below, we've pulled together a list of N95, KN95, KF94, surgical-style and cloth masks (which, again, we only recommend when doubling up).
 While we have not expressly "tested" most of these masks, they conform to the expert mask recommendations above.

 Project N95 is a nonprofit that vets personal protective equipment to help shoppers make sure they're buying legitimate, tested products.
-The shop sells N95s, KN95s, surgical masks and more from a variety of brands.
-By shopping directly from Project N95, you can ensure that your face covering is tested and trustworthy.
+The shop sells N95s, KN95s, surgical masks and other types from a variety of brands.
+By shopping directly from Project N95, you can be more confident that your face covering is tested and trustworthy.

 WWDoll's KN95s are manufactured in a factory in China that's on the FDA's EUA list.
 They have five layers of fabric, a foldable 3D shape, ear loops and an adjustable nose bridge to help you achieve a more secure fit.
-If white respirators are a bit too clinical-looking for you, these also come in black and pink.
+If white respirators are a bit too clinical-looking for you, these also come in a variety of colors, including black and pink.

-Powecom's KN95s are affordable, with a pack of 10 ringing up at under $15.
-They feature the standard five-layered face mask, adjustable design with ear loops and come from an EUA-authorized Chinese manufacturer.
+Powecom's KN95s are affordable, with a pack of 10 ringing up at around $22.
+They feature the standard five-layered adjustable design with ear loops and come from an EUA-authorized Chinese manufacturer.
 Reviewers say they're comfortable and form a nice tight seal around the face, with no gaps around the edges.

 While a bit pricier per mask than the disposable masks you'll find in convenience stores, EvolveTogether's masks have everything you need -- they're filtration-tested, comfortable and as sustainable as a single-use product can possibly be.
 The face mask packaging is both recyclable and biodegradable.
 They feature four layers of material, an adjustable nose bridge and ear loops.
 (EvolveTogether also makes KN95s, but they're often sold out.)

 WeCare's disposable face masks are individually sealed, which is helpful for hygiene purposes when you're on the go.
-The three-layered masks have ear loops, nose wire and are sturdy and reasonably comfortable.
+The three-layered masks have ear loops and a nose wire and are sturdy and reasonably comfortable.
 They come in a variety of colors and patterns, including both kids and adult sizes.
 They come in a box of 50.

 There's something to be said for a go-to brand of disposable masks that you can easily pick up in person when you need to.
 These masks from ICU Health are widely available at stores like Target and Walmart.
 These face masks are not winning any points for innovation or comfort, but they do the job, offering three layers of protection, ear loops and an adjustable nose bridge.
 And because they're relatively cheap, they're perfect for double masking.

-If you plan to use a cloth mask to double mask, Uniqlo's Airism masks are a comfortable pick for everyday wear.
+If you plan to use a cloth mask to double-mask with, Uniqlo's Airism masks are a comfortable pick for everyday wear.
 They're made of the same breathable, cooling fabric that Uniqlo's activewear and undergarments are made from, which helps alleviate the discomfort of wearing a cloth mask.
-They have three layers of fabric, plus a built-in washable filter, and they come in four sizes from small to extra-large.
+They have three layers of fabric plus a built-in washable filter, and they come in four sizes from small to extra-large.